-In December 2018, ABFM launched a pilot to study the feasibility and validity of an alternative to the one-day family medicine certification examination, called Family Medicine Certification Longitudinal Assessment (FMCLA).
+ABFM offers an alternative to the one-day family medicine certification examination called the Family Medicine Certification Longitudinal Assessment (FMCLA).
 This approach to assessment of cognitive expertise is more aligned with adult learning principles, promoting more enduring learning, retention and transfer of knowledge than infrequent, episodic examinations.

 - You will be provided 25 questions online each quarter

 - Questions can be completed at the place and time of your choice

 - You may use clinical references during the assessment, much like you do in practice

 - You will not need to travel to a test center, nor spend additional time and money on preparatory courses

 In order for FMCLA to count for your examination requirement, you will need to answer 300 questions over a four-year time period.
 Since the platform delivers 25 questions each quarter, FMCLA provides you with flexibility to complete the entire process in three years or extend to a maximum of four years, with breaks along the way if needed.
 FMCLA is designed to maintain the same high standards as the examination.
 The cut score for the longitudinal assessment maintains the same rigorous standard as the one-day examination.